 Office: PC 2238

 - Educational History

 I grew up in a small mill town in the northern panhandle of West Virginia (Go Mountaineers!!!).
 I received my Bachelor of Science degree in political science and psychology from Bethany College, a small liberal arts college in Bethany, WV.
 I took a year off to work before enrolling at Marshall University in Huntington, WV to complete my Master of Arts degree in psychology.

 After graduating, I moved to Shanghai, China where I taught ESL, IB Psychology, and world history at Shanghai High School International Division for five years.
-It's been five years since I returned to the United States, but my time in China greatly influenced my teaching.
-My Mandarin has gotten pretty bad, but I'm still an excellent cook.
+It's been six years since I returned to the United States, but my time in China greatly influenced my teaching.
+In fact, I'm hoping to take a group of students to China in the near future.
+My Mandarin has gotten pretty bad, but I'm still a decent cook.
 Thai, Korean, and Japanese are my specialties!

-I recently received my PhD in social psychology from the University of South Florida in Tampa.
-I am new to Gannon and to Erie and I look forward to becoming part of the community here.
+I received my PhD in social psychology from the University of South Florida in Tampa.
+I am relatively new to Gannon and to Erie and I look forward to becoming part of the community here.
 I was raised in the Christian faith, so I am very excited to learn more about the Catholic mission of Gannon University and participate in the religious life of the community.
-When I'm not teaching, I'm cooking, watching football, or running on Presque Isle.
+When I'm not teaching or doing research, I'm cooking, watching football or NASCAR, chasing my puppy Tyrion, or running on Presque Isle.
 I love to run obstacle course races like the Tough Mudder and the Savage Race.

 Bosson, J. K., Weaver, J. R., Caswell, T. A., & Burnaford, R. M. (2012).
 Gender threats and men’s antigay behaviors: The harmful effects of asserting heterosexuality.
 Group Processes & Intergroup Relations, 15, 471-486.